alexey1607/scalyr-community/guides/zen-and-the-art-of-server-monitoring.md

 Properly monitoring your systems and setting up thorough alert coverage is hard.
 But with the right tools, a complete understanding of your application stack, and a broad approach that covers problems before, during and after they occur, we expect you'll be monitoring very effectively...

 ...and sleeping very well.

-## P.S.

-Of course we have to mention this:  If you're looking for an awesome service to help with everything we discussed above (and more), [we know of one that might be worth a look...](http://www.scalyr.com)